grafviktor/goto/README.md

 **v0.1.2**

-Resolve a problem with dissapearing host list when filter is enabled and a user is modifying the collection.
-[See issue 3](https://github.com/grafviktor/goto/issues/3).
+Resolve a problem with dissapearing host list when filter is enabled and a user is modifying the collection [[issue 3](https://github.com/grafviktor/goto/issues/3)].

 **v0.1.1**

-Fix a focusing issue when saving an existing item using a different title.
-[See issue 1](https://github.com/grafviktor/goto/issues/1).
+Fix a focusing issue when saving an existing item using a different title [[issue 1](https://github.com/grafviktor/goto/issues/1)].

 ## License ##